👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 1. Create a new C# XUnit test project named TicketBookingCore.Tests.

-2. As you need to test TicketBookingProcessor Class, create a new class named TicketBookingRequestProcessorTests.
+2. As you need to test TicketBookingProcessor class, create a new class named TicketBookingRequestProcessorTests.

 3. Create a first test method as ShouldReturnTicketBookingResultWithRequestValues.